-I don’t need to try and convince you on how important a strong brand for your practice is in today’s competitive market place of Dentistry and Facial Aesthetics.
-Most professionals in Dentistry know the importance of branding, there are plenty of speakers out on the circuit who lecture on the subject and plenty of well known books such as ‘the Purple Cow’.
+I don’t need to try and convince you of how important a strong brand for your practice is in today’s competitive marketplace of Dentistry and Facial Aesthetics.
+Most professionals in Dentistry know the importance of branding, there are plenty of speakers out on the circuit who lectures on the subject and plenty of well-known books such as ‘the Purple Cow’.

-Even if you’ve just bought yourself something because of how you feeling it gave you; perhaps a watch, underwear, or simply one can of soft drink over another, than you already understand what’s at the very heart of branding, perhaps without even knowing it.
+Even if you’ve just bought yourself something because of how you feel it gave you; perhaps a watch, underwear, or simply one can of soft drink over another, then you already understand what’s at the very heart of branding, perhaps without even knowing it.

 Branding really does influences our purchase decisions.
-We ignore information we really should know in favour for perception.
-We choose to fly with an airline that’s feels the best based on what we are prepared to pay; our decision isn’t based on safety records but how that airline makes us feel.
+We ignore information we really should know in favour of perception.
+We choose to fly with an airline that feels the best based on what we are prepared to pay; our decision isn’t based on safety records but on how that airline makes us feel.
 And why do we buy t-shirts or underpants with logos on, they don’t last any longer and half the time aren’t seen either.